alysivji/talks/_proposals/topics/everyday-design-patterns--observer-pattern.md

 ## Elevator Pitch

-The Observer Pattern is widely used as it enables developers to write loosely coupled software that is easy to maintain.
-In this talk, we will dive deep into the Observer Pattern, examine various Python implementations, and design a decorator-based Observer that looks and feels Pythonic.
+The Observer Pattern is used to create loosely coupled components that are easy to maintain.
+In this talk, we will learn how, when, and why to use this pattern; we will examine a few Python implementations; and, we will design a decorator-based Observer that looks and feels Pythonic.

 ## Description

 The Observer Pattern enables developers to write loosely coupled code that is easy to maintain.
-This pattern is widely used in the Python ecosystem: there are implementations in the standard library and in popular packages such as Django and Flask.
+This pattern is widely used in the Python ecosystem: we find implementations in the standard library and in popular packages such as Django and Flask.

 This talk will dive deep into the Observer Pattern.
-We will start with a high-level overview of the pattern.
-Next, we will examine various implementations of this pattern in the wild.
-Finally, we will create a decorator-based Observer to dispatch events sent from GitHub via webhooks.
+We will start with a high-level overview of how, when, and why to use the pattern.
+Next, we will examine various Python implementations of this pattern.
+Finally, we will create a decorator-based Observer to dynamically dispatch events sent from GitHub webhooks.

-The session is geared towards developers of all levels looking for a friendlier approach to Design Patterns.
-By applying the principles outlined, you will be able to use the Observer Pattern to create loosely coupled systems that are easy to modify and even easier to test.
+The session is geared towards intermediate and advanced developers looking for a friendly and practical approach to Design Patterns.
+By applying the principles outlined, you will be able to use the Observer Pattern to create loosely coupled components that are easy to modify and even easier to test.

 ### Outline